 Because employers will see your header first, pay special attention to font, font size, color, and page alignment.
 The font size you use for your name should be larger than text throughout the body of your resume and section headers, but not so large that it takes up the bulk of the page.
 When you add the right details, you get something simple yet striking:

 More creative and artistic positions have a bit more leeway regarding font style, but it’s recommended to go for something classic for a cashier position.
 Arial or Times New Roman are both good choices.
-If unsure about these details, take a look at some of our resume examples, and use our convenient resume builder to get started.
+If unsure about these details, take a look at some of our resume examples, and use our free resume builder to get started.

 Applicant tracking systems (ATS)